dpomier/haxe-yield/README.md

 Advanced usage
 -----

-You can compile with some options or add `@:build(yield.parser.Parser.run())` to your classes instead of implementing `yield.Yield` to pass some arguments.
+You can compile with some options or pass several `yield.YieldOption` into the `:yield` metadata.

 Available options are: